 Contract marriages have been prevalent in Hyderabad since the 1970s.
 It has been a practice in parts of the Old City, particularly Barkas, which has a large Yemeni settlement.
 Arab Sheikhs are the usual ‘customers’ in the area.
 Though the practice is seen by many as a social menace, very little is being done to correct it even as several girls fall prey to such trade-offs annually.

 Bibi Begum, 18, was shifting on her feet while explaining how her family situation led her to a marriage agreement with a 32-year-old Sudanese national, Ahmed Faruq.
 Her family consists of her mother and six sisters and their earnings depend on the daily chores done by her mother in the houses of the Old City.
-None of them have studied beyond primary school.
+None of them has studied beyond primary school.
 “I married him as I was promised a good future and monetary support for my family members.
 He kept me in a lodge for five days and asked me to work on my passport documents.
 After he went back, he was in touch for a month over the phone and also sent me ₹2000.
 He never came back for me nor helped my family, in fact, he did not even come for talaq.
 I pleaded with him over the phone for a divorce and at last, I took khula (returning of wedding gifts as a form of divorce) from him,” she says.